Sermons

 24 September 2017

 Sometimes life just isn’t fair?
 It’s one of the hard realities we learn early on.
 You can learn it in kindergarten when that child won’t share with you.
-You can learn it in primary school when the other children won’t play with you or you’re not invited to a birthday party.
-You can learn it… Read more
+You can… Read more

 Forgive us our sins